-Problem of the fortnight: The Mathematics Department in San Diego posts interesting problem periodically.
+Problem of the fortnight: The Mathematics Department in San Diego posts an interesting problem every two weeks.
 I will give you extra credit for every problem to which you submit a correct solution to the organizers of the contest.
-You can also win a t-shirt and, if your solution is deemed the most elegant, a book.
+You can also win a t-shirt and, if your solution is deemed the best, a book.
 You will find a link to these problems on the class website.